Crazy in Love: Development and production

-By July 2002, Beyoncé had already recorded several songs which would appear on Dangerously in Love.
-Columbia Records planned to release the album in October 2002; however, the release was postponed several times to capitalize on the success of American rapper Nelly's 2002 single "Dilemma," which features Beyoncé's former Destiny's Child colleague Kelly Rowland.
-These delays allowed Beyoncé to record more songs for the album.
+By July 2002, American singer Beyoncé had recorded several tracks later included on her solo debut studio album, Dangerously in Love.
+Columbia Records initially scheduled the album for release in October 2002, but postponed it multiple times to take advantage of the success of Nelly's single "Dilemma", featuring Beyoncé's former Destiny's Child bandmate Kelly Rowland.
+The delays gave Beyoncé more time to record more songs for the album.
+Before meeting Beyoncé, producer Rich Harrison had already developed the beat for the song.
+He sampled the instrumental hook from the 1970 track "Are You My Woman?
+(Tell Me So)", written and composed by Eugene Record, lead singer of the Chicago-based group the Chi-Lites.

-Before meeting Beyoncé, Rich Harrison had conceptualized the beat of the song.
-He had sampled the hook's instrumentation from the 1970 song "Are You My Woman?
-(Tell Me So)," which had originally been written and composed by Eugene Record, frontman of the Chicago-based vocal group the Chi-Lites.
-When Harrison first played the beat to his friends, they could not "dig it," and this made him realize that he had conceived something special, which people would appreciate better after hearing the whole record.
-Thus Harrison decided not to market the selection, and instead, he waited for the right artist to record it: "I had it in the chamber, I had not really shopped it much, because sometimes you do not want to come out of the bag before it's right.
-People do not really get it and you will leave them with a foul taste in their mouth."

-Harrison was pleasantly surprised when he got a call from Beyoncé, who was working on one of the most anticipated albums of the year.
-However, things did not turn up according to his plans the following day, as he was late and was still suffering the effects of a hangover.
-When Harrison played the sample to Beyoncé in the studio, the singer initially had doubts about the "sound so full of blaring fanfare;" it seemed too retro and according to her, no one used horn riffs in the 21st century.
-Nevertheless, Beyoncé accepted the sample, much to Harrison's delight, and gave him two hours to write and compose the song while she went out to shop for a birthday present for Destiny's Child bandmate Kelly Rowland.
+When Harrison first shared the beat with friends, their lukewarm response led him to believe it was distinctive and would be better appreciated within a finished track.
+He chose not to promote the beat widely and preferred to wait for a fitting artist, stating: "People do not really get it and you will leave them with a foul taste in their mouth".
+Harrison was pleasantly surprised when he received a call from Beyoncé, who was working on Dangerously in Love.
+However, he following day, he arrived late to the session and was still feeling the effects of a hangover.
+When Harrison played the sample in the studio, Beyoncé initially questioned its suitability, finding the bold horn-driven sound somewhat old-fashioned for 21st-century music.
+To Harrison's delight, she decided to use the sample and gave Harrison two hours to develop the song while she left to shop for a birthday gift for Rowland.

-Harrison confessed that it was not easy for him to come up with the lyrics to "Crazy in Love" in that length of time.
-But two hours later, he had written the verses and the hook, in spite of being hung over.
-Harrison had also made provision for a backing track; he played all the instruments on the track.
-The bridge was written by Beyoncé, who was inspired by looking at herself in the mirror; as she was not wearing matching clothes and her hair was untidy, she kept saying, "I'm looking so crazy right now."
-Harrison sang back to her and said, "That's the hook."
-It also inspired the title of the song.
-After that Beyoncé had filled up the middle eight, she came up with the catchphrase – "Uh-oh, uh-oh, you know" – alongside Harrison.

-Featured artist Jay-Z became involved late in the song's production.
-Around 3 am, he came to the studio and recorded a rap verse, which he improvised in about ten minutes.
-The recording of "Crazy in Love" took place nearly three months following the meeting of Beyoncé with Harrison.
+Harrison said that writing the lyrics for "Crazy in Love" within two hours was challenging, especially while dealing with a hangover.
+Nevertheless, he completed the verses and hook in that time and also created a backing track, performing all the instrumental parts himself.
+The bridge was written by Beyoncé, who drew inspiration from a moment in front of a mirror; dressed casually and with messy hair, she repeated the phrase, "I'm looking so crazy right now".
+Harrison responded by identifying it as the song's hook, which became the basis for the title.
+After finishing the middle eight, Beyoncé and Harrison collaborated on the catchphrase, "Uh-oh, uh-oh, you know".
+Featured artist and rapper Jay-Z joined the project late in the production process.
+He arrived at the studio around 3 a.m. and recorded his rap verse, improvising it in about ten minutes.
+The recording of "Crazy in Love" took place about three months after Beyoncé first met with Harrison.